Trauma-Informed Care Part 2

 Termination Date: May 12, 2025

-This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the American College of Physicians and Bedside Rounds.
+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the American College of Physicians and the DEI Shift.
 The American College of Physicians is accredited by the ACCME to provide continuing medical education for physicians.

 The American College of Physicians designates each enduring material (podcast) for 0.5 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.